Back to Solicitors

 • Video interview

-With more than 70 offices globally and a team of 13,000 people, including over 6,500 lawyers, Baker McKenzie is one of the world’s largest law firms.
+With more than 70 offices in over 40 countries Baker McKenzie is one of the world’s largest law firms.
 We work with our colleagues across the firm’s global network to serve clients and meet their evolving needs, providing tailored advice underpinned by deep practice and sector expertise and enhanced by first-rate market knowledge.
 Trainee solicitors are a vital part of our network, exposed to the international scope of the firm from the moment they start, with possible overseas secondment opportunities.
 Recent secondees have spent time in Hong Kong, Singapore, Tokyo, New York, Sydney and Melbourne.

 Types of work